 Just as all this set the stage for a grand leap westward, the Civil War intervened.
 The Virginia Central, like the B&O, was heavily fought over and frequently damaged by the cavalry and infantries of both armies.
 In 1863, Virginia's western 50 counties, rich with mineral wealth, especially coal, but largely devoid of slave holders, broke away to become West Virginia, leaving the railroad split between warring nations.
-The Virginia Central emerged from the war with virtually no operable equipment or right-of-way, and a mere \$40 of available cash.

 Stalled by lack of capital, the Virginia railroads had the good fortune to connect with Californian Collis P. Huntington, whose eastward-building Central Pacific Railroad was then nearing its historic link up with the westward-building Union Pacific in Utah to create the transcontinental line.
 Huntington envisioned linking the Pacific lines up with a railroad running through to the East Coast, under common management.
-He saw the Virginia and Blue Ridge lines connecting with Virginia's portentous deep tidewater harbor facilities at Hampton Roads, the largest and northernmost ice-free seaport in the eastern states, as the best candidate for this enterprise.
+He saw the Virginia and Blue Ridge lines connecting with Virginia's portentous deep tidewater harbor facilities at Norfolk, the largest ice-free seaport in the eastern states, as the best candidate for this enterprise.